 Under the current rules, the only remedy for the victims of INTERPOL abuses is to have the data about themselves removed from the INTERPOL database.
 However, victims don’t have any rights to any damages.
 Imagine you are dissident living abroad, and that whist whilst on a short stopover custom police prevented you from boarding your scheduled flight because your Government registered your passport to Interpol’s SLTD database

-A removal request to get data removed can take as long as nine months, and the subject would have to wait in a foreign country until the data about their passport was removed.
+A request to have data removed can take as long as nine months, and the subject would have to wait in a foreign country until the data about their passport was removed.
 And eventually, even if the records are deleted, the individual involved, does not have any effective remedy to get compensation for their flight tickets, accommodation costs, and legal fees.
-The Parliamentary Assembly of Council of Europe has been calling for the creation of compensation fund for the victims of INTERPOL abuses for some time, however, there is not yet any action to this respect.
+The Parliamentary Assembly of Council of Europe has been calling for the creation of compensation fund for the victims of INTERPOL abuses for some time, however, there is not yet any action in this regard

 Another idea would be for Member States, who abuse the INTERPOL system regularly, to be suspended for a short period within which would be not allowed to make any further requests.